The Benefits Of Sex Addiction Therapy

 Speak with a qualified therapist

-The process of psychotherapy (talk therapy) may help you explore the causes, thoughts, or beliefs behind your CSB and teach you how to manage them with minimal impact on your life.
-Treatment can be effective in individual, group, family, or couple forms.
+The process of therapy (talk therapy) may help you explore the causes, thoughts, or beliefs behind your CSB and teach you how to manage them with minimal impact on your life.
+Therapeutic treatment can be effective in individual, group, family, or couple forms.
 Many therapists favor cognitive-behavioral therapy (CBT) to identify unhealthy or unhelpful ideas related to sex and replace them with healthier perspectives and thought processes.
 Acceptance and commitment therapy (ACT) is a form of CBT focused on accepting your thoughts and urges and committing to strategies that promote actions consistent with your values.

-Learn to distinguish between healthy and unhealthy sexual behavior
+Distinguishing healthy and unhealthy sexual behavior

-Sex is a natural, healthy activity between consenting adults, but it may have negative impacts if someone pursues it to the point that it interferes with everyday life or relationships.
+Sex is a natural, healthy activity between consenting adults, but it may have negative impacts if someone pursues it to the point that it interferes with everyday life or their relationships.
 Unhealthy patterns may cause conflict and lead to unintended health and safety concerns.
 CSB often drives a person to continue seeking sex despite these negative consequences.
 However, education and therapy may offer an intervention.

 For many individuals, sex was considered a taboo topic while growing up and your parents may not have discussed what a healthy sexual relationship is with you.
 Sex addiction treatment can help you differentiate between healthy and unhealthy behaviors in yourself and others.
-For example, seeking a new sexual partner after an adverse event might be a harmful way to cope with difficult emotions.
+For example, seeking a new sexual partner after an adverse event might be a harmful way to cope with these difficult emotions.
 Sexual interactions with CSB can often leave a person feeling worse and more vulnerable than before and may limit their ability to appreciate sex healthily.

 Stephen B. Levine, the author of a study about sexual addiction, states, “conventional society expects adults to manage their sexual behavior within certain limits and parameters.
 These expectations form largely unwritten rules that support the institution of marriage, preserve the dignity and health of the partner who expects monogamy, and shield children from the risks of family breakup and skepticism about love.”
 Discussing consent, sexual health, medical history as it pertains to sex, and sexuality can reduce expectations, ensure trust, and establish healthy relationships.